Tax Reform Impact: Employers Should Evaluate the Cost of Employee Transportation Benefits

 If a company decides to continue providing transportation benefits, it should confirm with its payroll provider that the value of these benefits is included in employees’ wages for purposes of calculating FICA tax liability.

-Please contact your Davis & Kuelthau attorney, the author noted above or our Employee Benefits practice chair linked here.
+Please contact your Davis & Kuelthau attorney, or our Employee Benefits practice chair linked here.